jamisonrobey/jamisonrobey.github.io/_posts/2024-02-29-mock-audio-website.md

 // connect compressor to audio source audioSource.connect(compressor);
 ```
 ## Limitations / Improvements
 A limitation of the site is I did not consider the effect chaining.
-This is an oversite I didn't realise until far into the project, which could be addec at a later date, but is not crucial to the site's functionality.
+This is an oversight I didn't realise until far into the project, which could be added at a later date, but is not crucial to the site's functionality.

 Ideally, it would be good to have standard effect chaining i.e. reverb effect is the last effect, and processes the single from all effects first.
 In the current implementation, the effects do not chain into each other properly.
 ### Technology Stack
 NextJS, Typescript + TailwindCSS.
 ### Code
 [Repo](https://github.com/jamisonrobey/mock-audio-plugin-website)